Vafa-Andalibi/CUDA_Cox/Readme.md

 The API documentation is available in *./Sphinx/output/documentation.html*

-##Tests

-Describe and show how to run the tests with code examples.

 ##Citation

 If you use this library for your published research, we suggest that you cite our paper:

 Andalibi et al. 2016

 ##License